 Once in Search It, either when viewing your search results list or by choosing the Advanced Search option from our home page, focus your search into four "collections":

 Click Sign in at the top right corner of the screen and enter your K-State eID and password.

 Course reserves is when a professor or instructor places a textbook, DVD, or other course materials at a library help desk for students to check out.
 Items typically have a short check out period, like two hours, to ensure many students can access the materials.

-In the Search It box in middle of our home page, type in the department abbreviation for your class (like ENGL*), the course code (ENGL 355) or the book title.
-Check Course Reserves box and hit Enter.
+In the Search It box located in the middle of our home page, push the Course Reserves button.
+Next, type in the department abbreviation for your class (like ENGL*), the course code (ENGL 355), or the book title, and hit Enter.

 If needed, Refine My Results by choosing a link under Course Name, Course Code and Section, Course Instructors, or Academic Department.
 These options appear on the left side of the screen.

 If you don't see what you are looking for, contact Library Help and we will double check for you.

 Still not sure?
 Enter the full department name and look at the abbreviations under the Course Code and Section options on the left side of the sceen.

 Learn more about K-State Libraries' Textbook Affordability Program.